 If the police arrest you in Arizona, try to remain calm and protect your rights.
 You have the right to remain silent during an arrest and police questioning.
 Utilize this right to avoid saying anything that could hurt your case or incriminate you.
 The police can use anything you say as evidence against you during a trial.
 Rather than speaking to the arresting officers or anyone at the station, politely state that you are using your Fifth Amendment right to remain silent until you have an attorney present.

 Cooperate with police officers and staff members while at a station in Arizona.
 Remember, however, that you are not legally obligated to answer any questions (except to give your name).
 Ask for your phone call, but know that the station will make you wait to call someone until after they have processed you.
 When you can make a phone call, dial AZ Defenders directly at (480) 456-6400 or call a family member and tell him or her to call us for you.
 Our experienced Chandler criminal defense attorneys can explain what to do next.

 If you or a loved one have been charged with a crime in Arizona, do not simply hand your case over to an overworked public defender.
 At AZ Defenders, we pledge to handle every aspect of your case and to treat you with dignity and respect.
-Our Chandler criminal defense lawyers will investigate every aspect of your case in an effort to get the charges against you reduced or dismissed.
+Our Chandler and Phoenix criminal defense lawyers will investigate every aspect of your case in an effort to get the charges against you reduced or dismissed.
 You can contact us for a free consultation of your case by clicking here or calling (480) 456-6400.